jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 ## Armour Types

-Banded/Lamellar: Metal plates stitched to a leather backing and then overlapped to resemble the natural armour of an armadillo.
+**Banded/Lamellar**: Metal plates stitched to a leather backing and then overlapped to resemble the natural armour of an armadillo.
 Banded has a certain flexibility but is still heavy to wear.

-Bezainted: Soft leather with metal discs stitched to it (resembling the bezant, a medieval coin).
+**Bezainted**: Soft leather with metal discs stitched to it (resembling the bezant, a medieval coin).
 It offers good protection but is nevertheless heavy to wear.

-Bone: Crafted from the bone of a dead creature (such as a skull helmet), bone armour is surprisingly durable and can take a significant amount of damage before yielding, especially when backed with thick fur or leather for comfort and protection.
+**Bone**: Crafted from the bone of a dead creature (such as a skull helmet), bone armour is surprisingly durable and can take a significant amount of damage before yielding, especially when backed with thick fur or leather for comfort and protection.
 Many bone helms have skull-like faces or other horrifying visages, granting a +10% bonus